ngb2zf/DBFinalProj/README.md

 # DBFinalProj
 Book-a-Band DB final project

-I realize there is a lot here and it took me awhile to set up, so if you have questions I can try and help if you are on Windows.
-If not I hope there is enough info in these tutorials that we can sort it out or I can try and help when we meet tommorrow.<br/>
+Steps to setup and run project:

-I am using this guide to set up Django<br/>
+1)I am using this guide to set up Django<br/>
 https://docs.djangoproject.com/en/1.10/intro/install/<br/>
 <br/>
 You're going to want to have pip installed, should be with any python version >2.7<br/>